joel-dll/MedRecords/README.md

 Important Notes

-My Repository (https://github.com/joel-dll/MedRecords.git) does not include API keys or sensitive credentials.
+My Repository (https://github.com/joel-dll/MedRecords.git) does not include API keys or sensitive credentials when download the project (security reasons).
-To run the project locally, you must download Project folder from SOL.
+To run the project locally, you must download Project folder from SOL Portal.

 For the fully functional version, use the live deployment: https://med-records-navy.vercel.app